What is Energy Queensland?

 Teresa is currently a Consultant at McCullough Robertson Lawyers, specialising in taxation and governance in the not-for-profit sector.
 She was formerly a partner of Ashurst Lawyers and Deloitte Australia.

-Vaughan Busby currently serves as a non-executive Director for ASX listed EOL, a company providing specialist software to the energy industry.
+Vaughan currently serves as a non-executive director for ASX listed EOL, a company providing specialist software to the energy industry.

 Previously, he was a Director of Ergon Energy Queensland, and the Managing Director for HRL Morrison & Co Australia, an infrastructure fund manager responsible for managing the NZX listed fund Infratil.